Your User Account

 Signatures are used with document templates, such as those used for compliance.
 It is not necessary to upload your signature unless you use these templates.

-• You can upload your signature as a JPEG or PNG file using the Signature field.
+You can upload your signature as a JPEG or PNG file using the Signature field using the File upload.
+JPEG is strongly recommended if you're using a transparent background.

 A sample signature uploaded into the Signature field